YCHbetter/YCHbetter.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites : true
+title: "About me"
+author_profile: true
 redirect_from:
   - /about/
   - /about.html